 Nonetheless, the question remains, is it worth creating an account on TikTok?
 The answer is complicated because TikTok is not just another social media app.
 Like Youtube and Snapchat, you have to be comfortable using a camera.
-I know several authors who won’t do video because they’re insecure.
-Some of them feel they’re too old or not attractive enough to show their faces and there’s nothing wrong with not wanting to be on camera.
+I know some authors who won’t do video because they’re insecure.
+They believe they’re too old or not attractive enough to show their faces on camera.
 However, you don’t have to show your face on TikTok, some creators have gotten around that.
 I’ll address that later, but right now let’s break down the facts about TikTok and see if it’s worth the hype.

 The Stats